Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction: Results

 \subsection{Ablations on our PUN reveal critical design insights}

-\textbf{Uncertainty metric ablation.} In our NUM dataset, we define four uncertainty metrics, PSNR, SSIM, LPIPS, and MSE, to quantify the difference between synthesized and ground truth views.
+\textbf{Uncertainty metric ablation.} In NUM, we define four uncertainty metrics—PSNR, SSIM, LPIPS, and MSE—to quantify the difference between synthesized and ground truth views.
 By default, PUN is trained using ground truth UMaps based on PSNR.
-To assess the impact of different uncertainty measures, we conducted an ablation study by training UPNet with UMaps computed from each metric.
-As shown in \textbf{Tab.~\ref{ablation_psnr_combined} (a)}, the choice of uncertainty metric has limited influence on 3D reconstruction performance using NeRF at inference time.
+To evaluate the effect of different uncertainty measures, we conducted an ablation study by training UPNet with UMaps computed from each metric.
+From Tab.~\ref{ablation_psnr_combined} (a), the choice of uncertainty metric has limited impact on 3D reconstruction performance using NeRF at inference.

-\textbf{Ablations on next viewpoint selection.} In PUN, we adopt two key policies: removing redundant viewpoints with low uncertainty values (denoted as \textbf{small}) and aggregating uncertainty values across all past and current time steps (\textbf{all}).
+\textbf{Ablations on next viewpoint selection.} In PUN, we adopt two key policies: removing redundant viewpoints with low uncertainty (\textbf{small}) and aggregating uncertainty across all past and current timesteps (\textbf{all}).
 To evaluate their impact, we explore three variations for redundancy removal and two for uncertainty aggregation.

-First, we assess the effect of disabling redundancy removal entirely (\textbf{disable}), which leads to a noticeable PSNR drop in 3D reconstruction, as shown in \textbf{Tab.~\ref{ablation_psnr_combined}(b)}.
-This highlights the importance of filtering redundant viewpoints in AVS.
-We then compare two alternative redundancy removal strategies: (1) excluding candidates ranked among the 32 lowest uncertainty values across any previous timestep (\textbf{top-32}), and (2) removing candidates within a $5^\circ$ angular distance of previously selected viewpints (\textbf{single}).
-Both underperform compared to our default \textbf{small + all} in PUN.

-For uncertainty aggregation, we introduce two alternatives: \textbf{last}, which selects the candidate with the highest uncertainty in the current UMap $U_t$, and \textbf{diff}, which favors candidates with the largest uncertainty difference relative to their $5^\circ$ neighbors in $U_t$.
-These rely only on the current UMap and neglect prior information, resulting in lower performance.
+Disabling redundancy removal entirely (\textbf{disable}) leads to a noticeable PSNR drop in 3D reconstruction (\textbf{Tab.~\ref{ablation_psnr_combined}(b)}), highlighting the importance of filtering redundant viewpoints.
+We also test two alternative strategies: (1) excluding candidates ranked among the 32 lowest uncertainty values across previous timesteps (\textbf{top-32}), and (2) removing candidates within a $5^\circ$ angular distance of previously selected viewpoints (\textbf{single}).
+Both underperform compared to the default \textbf{small + all} in PUN.
+For uncertainty aggregation, we compare \textbf{last}, which selects candidates with the highest uncertainty in the current UMap $U_t$, and \textbf{diff}, which favors candidates with the largest uncertainty difference relative to $5^\circ$ neighbors in $U_t$.
+Both ignore prior information and yield lower performance.
 Our default \textbf{all} aggregation achieves the best results by leveraging temporal consistency across timesteps.